Luke Cole: Education and personal life

 Cole graduated with honors from Stanford University in 1984 gaining a political science degree in the process.
 While at Stanford University Cole was a member of the Delta Upsilon fraternity.
 Cole graduated cum laude from Harvard Law School in 1989.
 While at Harvard Law School Cole developed a reputation for his student activism.

 Cole and his wife Nancy Shelby, gave birth to Zane Shelby, who now is a computational research engineer at MIT for the Department of Brain and Cognitive Sciences.

 Cole died while on a sabbatical with his wife Nancy Shelby, who sustained an eye injury on June 6, 2009, in a car crash in Queen Elizabeth National Park, Uganda.
 Cole's interest outside of law included ornothology (particularly in Africa), which was the reason for his 2009, trip to Uganda.

 Career

 Between his undergraduate and law studies (1984–1987), Cole worked under Ralph Nader editing a consumer advocate newsletter.
-His father Herbert Cole described described this period as what "solidifed his affinity for the less fortunate of the world .... [and] spurred him onto the law".
+His father Herbert Cole described this period as what "solidifed his affinity for the less fortunate of the world .... [and] spurred him onto the law".